 But not in New Orleans!

-While there are plenty of the typical tours, like a hop-on/hop-off bus, there are also tons of unique tours in New Orleans.
+While there are plenty of the typical tours, like a hop-on/hop-off bus, there are also tons of unique ones in New Orleans.

 Step off the beaten path with these 18 New Orleans tours with a twist.

-If you’re looking for a unique way to tour New Orleans, look no further.
+If you’re looking for a unique way to see New Orleans, look no further.

 Sure, you could walk or hop on and off a bus to see the city.
 Or you could see New Orleans via Segway, plane, jogging, or longboard!
 Which one will you choose?

 View New Orleans from above in a thrilling helicopter tour.
 This tour takes off from the Mercedes-Benz Superdome and lasts about 15 minutes.